ya332/PageRank/README.md

 ### To run the Python files:
 `$ python driver.py`
-By default I am running the small dataset, because the web-Google.txt takes more than 5 minutes.
+By default I am running the small dataset, because the web-Google.txt takes at least a day to run on i-5, 1.9 GHz, 16 GB RAM.

 Any additional dataset should be in the format of the sample_input.txt.
 When this command runs,